 Supply chains are made up of all the companies that participate in the design, assembly, and delivery of a particular product.
 Supply chain management goes well beyond what is generally considered “logistics” and is the reason that a producer can provide customers what they want, when and where they want it, at the price they need.

-To get a first-hand perspective on the SCMT program, explore our new article, Unlocking the Secrets of Supply Chain Management: Insights from Dr. Seth Powless, in which we interview Dr. Seth Powless, Assistant Professor and Program Coordinator for the Supply Chain Management degree.
+To get a first-hand perspective on the SCMT program, explore our new article, Unlocking the Secrets of Supply Chain Management: Insights from Dr. Seth Powless, in which we interview UC’s Assistant Professor and Supply Chain Program Coordinator, Dr. Seth Powless.

-A Supply Chain Management Associate Degree will allow you to join a diverse and growing professional business field with an abundance of global career opportunities.
+An associate degree in supply chain management will allow you to join a growing professional business field with an abundance of global career opportunities.

 Have you always wanted to work in the business field, being a part of the complex exchange of goods and services that takes place all over the world?
 Then earning a supply chain management degree might be the perfect fit for you.
 Students earning an associate degree in Supply Chain Management Technology receive a fundamental introduction to the field of supply chain management in conjunction with basic business management technology success skills and a well-rounded general college education.